January 31 - February 3, 2019Buy Tickets

 Toyota Drive Center

 Get in the drivers’ seat at the Toyota Drive Center while you’re at the Show.
 This hands-on driving experience offers you an opportunity to test drive a variety of popular Toyota vehicles in a non-retail environment on a specially designed street course around downtown Grand Rapids.
-The featured vehicles include the first-ever C-HR, the All-New Camry, the RAV4 and the Highlander.

 Drive Center Hours of Operation: